 staleTimeis the recommended way to avoid excessive refetches, but you can also customize the points in time for refetches by setting options likerefetchOnMount,refetchOnWindowFocusandrefetchOnReconnect.

 Queries can optionally be configured with a refetchInterval to trigger refetches periodically, which is independent of the staleTime setting.
+See Polling for details.

 Query results that have no more active instances of useQuery, useInfiniteQuery or query observers are labeled as "inactive" and remain in the cache in case they are used again at a later time.